Ever said, “I’d love to get in shape, but I travel too much?”

 - Travel day?
 Pack some healthy snacks with you in your bag – apples and almonds are my go-to.

-- Going out to dinner with your company?
+- Going out to dinner with co-workers?
 Find the restaurant online, scour the menu, and “pre-order your dinner” in your mind so you know what to order when you get there.
 Order the “meat + veggie + potato” option on the menu, and ask for double veggies instead.
 Aim for something like steak tips, or grilled chicken, salmon, etc.

 - Traveling with your family?
 Let them know that you’re making a concerted effort to eat better and that you’d like their support.

 - Going out with friends?
 Let’s say you’re going out with buddies, and you have no choice but to eat fried food and drink tons of beer (I hate when that happens).
 Compensate by being extra diligent on the days before and after – no drive-thru meals, no late-night vending machine stops, no bad snacks while at the convention.

 Pick your battles.
 Plan ahead.
 Make eating a priority.

 If you want any help as you head out on the road, I got you boo.